Moshe Arens: Political career

 Arens questioned the wisdom of Lockheed Martin F-35 Lightning II Israeli procurement, given the neglected state of Israeli ground forces.
 In an article for Fathom Journal, Arens stated that he was a critic of unilateral withdrawal from the West Bank and Gaza, accusing its proponents of suffering from "unilateral withdrawal syndrome".

 Personal life

 While living in the United States, Arens married Muriel F. Eisenberg from New York City, and she moved to Israel with him.
-The couple had four children, two boys and two girls; Yigal, Aliza, Raanan, and Ruth.
+The couple had four children, two boys and two girls: Yigal, Aliza, Raanan, and Ruth.
 Arens died on 7 January 2019 at the age of 93.
+Streets in Ramla, Herzliya and Beit Shemesh are named after him.